altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "Hmmm~ it must be expensive."<br/>

-Altina attacked from an unexpected area.
+Altina attacked from an unexpected area.<br/>

-Regis became stiff.
+Regis became stiff.<br/>

 "Not really..."<br/>